sestevao/car-rental/README.md

   - Automatic price calculation based on rental duration.
   - Login/Register prompt for unauthenticated users.
 - **My Bookings**: Customers can view their booking history and current status.
+- **Notifications System**: Real-time updates for booking status changes and confirmations.
 - **Responsive Design**: Fully optimized for mobile and desktop devices.
 - **Dark Mode**: Seamless support for light and dark themes.